-How to Volunteer at McAllen Heart Hospital
+How to Volunteer at South Texas Health System Heart

 At the South Texas Health System, we have more than 350 student and adult volunteers helping us provide high-quality service to patients and their families.
 Because South Texas Health System is the largest hospital system in the Rio Grande Valley, there are many opportunities to choose from.
 You can volunteer during the day, in the evening or on weekends.
 If you have four hours a week to make a difference in someone’s life, please join the two South Texas Health System Volunteer Organizations.